-This weekend I finally got back to my travel plans.
+This weekend I finally got back to my travel plans and blogging.
 It was a first weekend getaway with our 2 months old baby girl.
 And after we all enjoyed it I could say it’s not gonna be the last one…

 The Spanish city of Cuenca is a 3 h drive from where we live and it’s been on my bucket list for a while.
 For some reason we all want to travel to all these far-away lands and sometimes forget to visit the nearby cities.
 That’s why it took me five years to finally get there.
 Next week I will share with you the full story and all the places you must see in Cuenca.
 Meantime, I’d like to show you only one place I particularly liked this weekend – the Enchanted City.